CHARTER FOR THE SOUTHWEST HILLS NEIGHBORHOOD ASSOCIATION

 Section 2.
-The Executive Board shall consist of the four elected officers plus additional board members, and committee chairs.
+The Board shall consist of the four elected officers plus additional Board members and committee chairs.

 Section 3.
-At large Board members may be appointed by the Chair or by the Board as a whole, but these appointments shall be approved by the membership at the next general meeting.
+Additional Board members may be appointed by the Chair or by the Board as a whole, but these appointments shall be approved by the membership at the next General Meeting.

 Section 4.
-A Communications Liaison may be appointed by the board or from the general membership to produce email and print newsletters and to maintain the association’s social media.
+A Communications Liaison may be appointed by the Board to produce email and print newsletters and to maintain the Association’s social media.

 Section 6.
-An officer or other member of the executive committee may be removed by a two-thirds vote of the members present at a general meeting.
-However, prior notice of intent to submit a removal motion is required at the general meeting immediately preceding the meeting in question.
+An officer or other member of the Board may be removed by a two-thirds vote of the members present at a General Meeting.
+However, prior notice of intent to submit a removal motion is required at the General Meeting immediately preceding the meeting in question.

 Section 7.
-The majority of the Executive Board shall constitute a quorum for the transaction of business.
+The majority of the Board shall constitute a quorum for the transaction of business.